BOARD OF DIRECTORS

 Elsa is an active volunteer at Casa de la Luz Hospice and a retired physician.
 She received her MD degree in 1966 from the University of Rochester, and served a residency in Ophthalmology at Montefiore Hospital and Medical Center in New York City.
 Most of her medical career was with the Kaiser Permanente Medical Group in Denver, Colo., which included clinical and administrative responsibilities.
 During her medical career, Elsa found a growing interest in alternative/complementary modes of healing.
 She retired from medical practice in 1998 and moved to Tucson in 2001.
 She finds Casa de la Luz Hospice an organization where she is able to provide meaningful support for patients and families through companionship and the energy healing techniques of Reiki.

 Martha G. Taylor spent much of her career as an educator, working as a teacher and principal in Tucson for over twenty years.
-During that time she earned two master’s degrees in English and History from the University of Arizona and then attended and graduated from its James E. Rogers College of Law.
+During that time she earned two masters' degrees in English and History from the University of Arizona and then attended and graduated from its James E. Rogers College of Law.
 Currently she works in the Legal Department of Tucson Unified School District as its Sr. Director of Desegregation.
-She has been married to her husband Abbott for 44 years, and they have two daughters, one son, and one grandson.
-She supports many local causes, especially those that enrich the lives of children, and enjoys traveling throughout the state, nation, and world.
+She has been married to her husband Abbott for 45 years, and they have two daughters, one son, and one grandson.
+She and her husband support many local causes, especially those that enrich the lives of children, and enjoy traveling throughout the state, nation, and world.
 A life-long Arizonan, she appreciates spending time with her family, reading, playing the piano, and trying to garden in her backyard.